muoup/compiler_frontend/notes/optimizer_ideas.md

 ## Variable Inlining

-If a variable is trivially determinable, or is a method call which is only referenced once, it is better to inline the variable or method call to avoid the additional overhead of the store and load operations.
+If a instance is trivially determinable, or is a method call which is only referenced once, it is better to inline the instance or method call to avoid the additional overhead of the store and load operations.
 This is especially true for trivial constant variables, which are often used to avoid magical numbers in code.